 Getting your first five clients fast

-Customers are 90% more likely to choose businesses recommended by people they know.
-Deliver exceptional service on every job.
-Ask satisfied clients for Google reviews and referrals.
+Customers are more likely to choose businesses recommended by people they already know.
+Start by delivering exceptional service on every job.
+Remember to actively promote your business by asking satisfied clients for Google reviews and referrals.

-Homebase schedules recurring appointments and sends automated reminders so clients never miss their cleaning—reducing no-shows that cost you money.
+Schedule recurring appointments and send automated reminders so clients never miss their cleaning—reducing no-shows that cost you money.

-Step 8: Build systems to run your business successfully
+Step 8: Build systems to run your cleaning business

-Learning how to run a cleaning business means organizing schedules, tracking quality, and managing clients without constant chaos.
+After you start a cleaning business, running it successfully means organizing schedules, tracking quality, and managing clients without constant chaos.

 Operations that actually work